1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2014 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)
+Rated estate (2014 guide) 1*Star (Up-and-coming stars or high-quality winemakers producing wines of a good standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate:

-"The château can now claim the title of the largest classified growth in the Médoc.
-Over the years, Bernard Magrez, the owner, has significantly expanded it through the acquisition of attractive plots.
-At the same time, the facilities have been modernized, and the style of the wines has become beautifully refined over the past few vintages.
+“The château can now claim the title of the largest classified growth in the Médoc.
+Over the years, Bernard Magrez, the owner, has expanded it considerably through the acquisition of attractive parcels.
+At the same time, the winery has been modernized, and the style of the wines has become beautifully refined over the past few vintages.
 The dense, full-bodied wines that have long characterized the estate have gained significantly in refinement and elegance.
-This is a development we welcome, as is the very reasonable pricing policy, which continues to make La Tour Carnet an excellent value.”
+We welcome this evolution, as well as the very reasonable pricing policy, which continues to make La Tour Carnet an excellent value.”

 Vinous